Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 "Stand up and spread your heels about 12 inches apart, with your toes 14 inches apart," she says.
 "Now, if you are Adam in the Bible, where would you put a fig leaf?"

 "Uh, on my pubic bone?"
-I shyly answer.
+I answer shyly.

 "Exactly," Couch says.
 "Now put your hand right there, on your fig leaf.
 When you bend, you want to let this fig leaf — your pubic bone — move through your legs.
 It moves down and back."